alexandengstrom/proxy-server/README.md

 proxy.run()
 ```

+### 4. Unit Tests
+Run the file "unit_test.py" to run all existing unit tests.

 ## Examples
 This is how you could configure the proxy server to do the following thing:
 - Replace all jpg and png-images to a trollface-picture.